Please note that all officials must re-certify every year.

 Click HERE to access the BC Hockey Officiating page which includes information regarding certification clinics.

-All 2021-2022 certification clinics for ‘returning’ officials will be delivered online and be available for registration in August/September 2021, with clinic delivery occurring from September until late November.
+All 2022-23 Re-certification clinics for ‘returning’ officials will be “in person” and be available for registration in August/September 2022, with clinics across the lower mainland occurring from mid September until late November.

-Any returning officials that were NOT registered during the 2020-2021 season will be required to attend an online certification clinic before they are eligible to officiate and will pay standard registration fees.
+Any returning officials that were NOT registered during the 2022-23 season will be required to attend a certification clinic before they are eligible to officiate.
+Please contact the Referee In Chief to let us know you are returning so we can assist in expediting the process.

-If you are an official that has not certified for a number of years and are unable to register for a clinic, you will have to contact BC Hockey.
-You may be required to take the new officials clinic and the required module.
+If you are an official that has not certified for a number of years and are unable to register for a Returning Officials clinic, you will need to contact BC Hockey.
+You may be required to take the new officials clinic and the required on line module due to the number of rule changes since you last certified.

 The following is applicable to both NEW and RETURNING Officials.